mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/brand-and-visual-design-guidelines.md

 ## Company Short Description

 Mattermost is an open source Slack-alternative built for enterprise.
-Thousands of companies use Mattermost for secure, compliant workplace messaging across web, PC and phones with archiving, search, corporate SSO, and integration with over 700 third-party applications.
-Available under MIT license in 16 languages, Mattermost offers peace-of-mind, value, control, and freedom from lock-in for organizations around the world.
+Thousands of companies use Mattermost for secure, compliant workplace messaging across web, PC, and phones; leveraging archiving, search, corporate SSO, and integration with hundreds of third-party applications.
+Available under MIT license in 16 languages, Mattermost offers peace of mind, value, control, and freedom from lock-in for organizations around the world.
+Learn more at https://mattermost.com/.

 Learn more at [https://mattermost.com/](https://mattermost.com/).